Zurück zum Blog

 Apart from interactive web pages, website elements and other apps, devs can also use JavaScript to develop any given compatible backend infrastructure and build web servers utilizing Node.js.

-Lastly, JavaScript can be leveraged for building games as well.
+Lastly, JavaScript can be used to build games as well.
 Creating the next browser-based Wordle might be the way to go for new and upcoming developers looking to hone their JavaScript coding skills.

 JavaScript VS TypeScript